No ET, no answers: Intel report is inconclusive about UFOs

 “It’s clear that we need to improve our capacity to further analyze remaining UAP observations, even as we accept that there are some limits to our capacity to characterize and understand some of the observations that we have,” one official said.

-The report lists five potential categories of what the government calls “unidentified aerial phenomena,” including the possibility of foreign adversaries flying unknown technology to events occurring naturally in the atmosphere.
+The report lists five potential categories, including the possibility of foreign adversaries flying unknown technology to events occurring naturally in the atmosphere.

-But only one was categorized as “airborne clutter” and believed to be a large, deflating balloon.
-The rest are uncategorized due to lack of information.
+But only one instance was categorized as “airborne clutter” and believed to be a large, deflating balloon.
+The rest are uncategorized because of a lack of information.
 That includes three instances of potential sightings captured on videos that were declassified and released in recent years.

+The Department of Defense will over the next three months develop a new strategy for collecting and tracking information on potential sightings.

+Deputy Defense Secretary Kathleen Hicks said the UAP report highlights the problem of flight hazards on or near military test and training ranges.
+She ordered the Pentagon’s top intelligence and security official to establish a more formal means of coordinating the collection, reporting and analysis of UAP information.
+This body also would make recommendations on securing military test and training ranges.

-“A big problem around UAPs has been the cultural stigma,” said U.S. Rep. Andre Carson, an Indiana Democrat and member of the House intelligence committee, in an interview last week.
+“A big problem around UAPs has been the cultural stigma,” said Rep. Andre Carson, an Indiana Democrat and member of the House Intelligence Committee, in an interview last week.
 “It has largely been relegated to science fiction.”

 “The Defense Department and Intelligence Community have a lot of work to do before we can actually understand whether these aerial threats present a serious national security concern,” Rubio said in a statement.